rdelfin/pe_mentorship/week_2/ex_1.md

 Now if you want to go back to `/home/me`, you have three options.
 You can either `cd` to the absolute path, using `cd /home/me`.
-You can also use a special directory in every folder that points to the parent directory called `..`.
+You can also use a special directory in every folder that points to the parent directory called `..` (which you can see if you run `ls -a` from any directory).
 As such, you can do:
 ```bash
 [me@97b6a023a882 a_folder]$ pwd
 /home/me/a_folder